PCRE-OCaml - Perl Compatibility Regular Expressions for OCaml

 - : int array = [|0; 3; 0|]

-Please refer to the documentation of pcre_dfa_exec
+Refer to the pcre_dfa_exec

-and check out the
+documentation and the dfa_restart

-example for more info.
+example for

 Contact Information and Contributing

-Please submit bugs reports, feature requests, contributions and similar to the GitHub issue tracker.
+Submit bug reports, feature requests, and contributions via the GitHub issue tracker.